Eastern National Omnibus Company: Depots

-Clacton depot had been sited at Telford Road, on the Gorse Lane industrial estate, since 1988 at premises previously occupied by Coastal Red, a one-time competitor on the Tendring peninsular who were later bought by Eastern National.
-Telford Road replaced the garage at Castle Road, near Clacton town centre, which was later redeveloped as flats.
+Clacton depot was based at Castle Road, near to the town centre; this site was later redeveloped as flats, after the depot moved to Telford Road in 1988.
+The new premises, on the Gorse Lane industrial estate, were occupied previously by Coastal Red, a one-time competitor on the Tendring peninsular, which was bought by Eastern National on 28 February 1988.

-There was an outstation of Clacton at Walton-on-the-Naze, until May 1996.
-This was a small garage at Kino Road, just off the seafront, and housed four vehicles.
-Walton had the depot code of WN and was demolished in 1998, with bungalows built on the site.
-However, the enquiry office survives as a gift shop.
+There was an outstation of Clacton at Walton-on-the-Naze until May 1996.
+This was a small garage at Kino Road, coded WN, just off the seafront, which housed four vehicles.
+It was demolished in 1998, with bungalows built on the site; however, the enquiry office survives as a gift shop.
 The predecessor of Walton garage was Warners Iron Foundry at Naze Park Road, a building stands to this day.
 This had its origins with Silver Queen.